Ben-G/floriankrueger.github.io/_drafts/testing-reactive-clients.md

 ## Faking the HTTP Client

-The key of the unittesting method John demonstrated is faking the HTTP connection at the point where the client ~~takes over and~~ returns the parsed JSON to the caller.
+The key of the unit testing method John demonstrated is faking the HTTP connection at the point where the client ~~takes over and~~ returns the parsed JSON to the caller.
 The client under consideration calls the `- (RACSignal *)rac_GET:(NSString *)path parameters:(NSDictionary *)parameters` method from *AFNetworking-RACExtensions* Pod ~~(for a GET request for instance)~~.
 I was lucky as these calls were already encapsulated.

 ```objective-c
 #pragma mark - HTTP Methods